walles/nodecode/README.md

 # TODO

-- Have a look at the Node Runner UI, https://github.com/Noah4ever/node_runner, about 1m45s into the video.
-Should we take inspiration from that?
-Right click the node area for Node Code access?
 - Enable the add-on to generate a node setup from Node Code source
 - Test roundtripping the default material node setup
 - Test roundtripping a node setup with a Color Ramp node